1300 088 065

 Read More: First Home Owners Grant Conditions for Queensland

 There are limitations on the amount you can save using the First Home Buyer Super Saver Scheme.
-There is a maximum voluntary contribution of $15,000 per financial year or up to a maximum of $30,000 in total.
+There is a maximum voluntary contribution of $15,000 per financial year or up to a maximum of $50,000.

-Voluntary contributions can either be concessional contributions from pre-tax income like salary sacrifice or personal contributions in which tax deduction can be claimed.
+Voluntary contributions can either be concessional contributions from pre-tax income like salary sacrifice or personal contributions in which tax deductions can be claimed.

 Non-concessional contributions can be made from after-tax income, and no-tax deduction can be claimed.